Mobile phone versionWhat is this?

 Choosing from the different types of veil

 Records show that brides wore a floor-length yellow veil in ancient Greece and a similar red veil was worn by brides in ancient Rome.
 These were often decorated with threads of gold or silver.
-Nowadays, the Western veil1 is almost always sheer white and most have little or no embroidery or other embellishments.
+Nowadays, the Western veil is almost always sheer white and most have little or no embroidery or other embellishments.
 A few have piping at the edge but most are simply cut straight with no hem; plain so as not distract attention away from the main attire - the dress.

-Another reason for having a simple veil is because it is used for only a very short time.
+Another reason for having a simple veil is because it's used for only a very short time.
 The veil is lowered just before the doors open for her grand entrance into the chapel and raised before the end of the ceremony.
 Why spend a huge amount of money on something used for such a short time when a simple, common sense, plain veil with no frills serves equally well?
-Of course, 'common sense' is often ignored when it comes to wedding ceremonies.
-There are no rules.
-Your veil should be whatever you want it to be: simple or elaborate, thick or thin, long or short, embellished with jewels or plain.

 Veils recommended by dress shops are sheer, almost transparent, and obscure the face of the bride rather than conceal it.